TritonDataCenter/node-manta/docs/man/muntar.md

   Specify `d` for directories, and `o` for objects.
 If specified, only names of that type will be returned.

+`--role=ROLE,ROLE,...`
+  Specify which roles to assume for the request.

+`--role-tag=ROLE,ROLE,...`
+  Set the role tags on created objects and directories.

+`--user user`
+  Authenticate as user under account.

 `-u, --url url`
   Manta base URL (such as `https://manta.us-east.joyent.com`).